 South Korea’s shipbuilder Daewoo Shipbuilding and Marine Engineering has received an order for two new liquefied natural gas (LNG) carriers.

-DSME will build the 174,000-cbm LNG carriers for an unidentified owner in Europe and deliver them by November 2026.
+DSME revealed this order in a statement released on Monday saying it would build the 174,000-cbm LNG carriers for an unidentified owner in Oceania and deliver them in the second half of 2026.

-With this order, DSME secured contracts worth about $6.43 billion for 28 ships this year, including six LNG-powered containerships and 20 LNG tankers.
+DSME secured orders worth about $4.61 billion for 20 ships this year, including six LNG-powered containerships.

-DSME has now achieved more than 70 percent of its annual target of $8.9 billion.
+It has now achieved about 51.8 percent of its annual target of $8.9 billion.

 Last year, the yard won about $10.8 billion in orders, exceeding its target of $7.7 billion.